 Users of ASUS GPUs can now mine cryptocurrency on their equipment thanks to the partnership between the company and blockchain company Quantumcloud.
-The Taiwanese manufacturer is even encouraging the users to mine cryptocurrency when not playing games on their GPUs to put into work their idle graphic cards.
-It marks a latest folly by yet another company in the cryptocurrency mining industry.
+The Taiwanese manufacturer is even encouraging the users to mine cryptocurrency when not playing games on their GPUs to put into work their idle graphics cards.
+It marks the latest folly by yet another company in the cryptocurrency mining industry.

 For any miner out there, it may not be the right timing to enter mining for profits, with cryptocurrency market having dropped by about 80 percent since peak in 2017.
 Companies such as Nividia and Gigabyte have reported huge loses.
 Nevertheless, it may be a crucial time to prepare.
 May be.
 Consider the many GPUs or miners that could be up for sale currently at a cheaper price than they would be at peak price.

 News came out just the other day that Gigabyte recorded its lowest quarterly level in the Q3 of 2018 since 2008 and may be forced to post a loss in the Q4.